-Commuting mileage is reimbursable for Circuit and District Court Judges who travel to a courthouse in a county or city other than the one in which the Judge resides and the distance between the Judge's residence and the courthouse is greater than 25 miles in accordance with Appropriation Act.
-Appointed or elected judges who routinely travel to multiple courts less than 25 miles from their base point on a designated schedule are not eligible for mileage reimbursement as this travel is considered commuting mileage.
+Commuting mileage is reimbursable for Circuit and District Court judges who travel to a courthouse in a county or city other than the one in which the judge resides and the distance between the judge's residence and the courthouse is greater than 25 miles in accordance with Appropriation Act.

-A. OES and SCV Employees

-- If the anticipated mileage is less than 500 miles round trip, the employee may drive their personal vehicle and will be reimbursed at the full published rate.
-The employee may also elect to complete the OFMS (Office of Fleet Management Services) trip calculator at https://dgs.virginia.gov/fleet/travel-planning/trip-calculator/ to help determine the lowest cost transportation. - If the anticipated mileage is greater than 500 miles round trip, the employee is encouraged to complete the OFMS trip calculator to help determine the lowest cost transportation, which may include use of a rental vehicle.
-Additional factors such as departure time, return time, administrative costs to procure a rental vehicle, and location of Enterprise facilities should also be considered when calculating trip cost. - Rental vehicles are only available to OES and SCV employees and they are encouraged to utilize a rental vehicle if it is determined to be the most cost-effective means of travel.

-B. Other Judicial System Employees

-• Judicial System employees who are not eligible for the rental vehicle program will be reimbursed at the current mileage rate and will not be reimbursed for rental vehicles.
+- A. OES and SCV Employees - If the anticipated mileage is less than 500 miles round trip, the employee may drive their personal vehicle and will be reimbursed at the full published rate.
+The employee may also elect to complete the OFMS (Office of Fleet Management Services) trip calculator at https://dgs.virginia.gov/fleet/travel-planning/trip-calculator/ to help determine the lowest cost transportation.

+- If the anticipated mileage is greater than 500 miles round trip, the employee is encouraged to complete the OFMS trip calculator to help determine the lowest cost transportation, which may include use of a rental vehicle.
+Additional factors such as departure time, return time, administrative costs to procure a rental vehicle, and location of Enterprise facilities should also be considered when calculating trip cost. - Rental vehicles are only available to OES and SCV employees and they are encouraged to utilize a rental vehicle if it is determined to be the most cost-effective means of travel. - B. Other Judicial System Employees - Judicial System employees who are not eligible for the rental vehicle program will be reimbursed at the current mileage rate and will not be reimbursed for rental vehicles.